Split Payments

 Primary Merchant

 The client initiating the payment.
-The primary merchant owns the payment request and is responsible for configuring the split.
-Fees are deducted from the primary merchant's settlement before final settlement is paid.
+The primary merchant owns the payment request, is responsible for configuring the split, and is settled net of its own fee.

 Destination Merchant